krakenlake/vmon/README.md

 ![Screenshot 2025-05-16 at 09 36 18](https://github.com/user-attachments/assets/f344bbd6-ae28-46a1-8e33-ba65f898c903)

+The trap handler can only be enabled at runtime if the executable contains the trap handler (default if possible), the target platform implements the Zicsr extension and the executable runs in M-mode.

 ### Stack handling ###
 If VMON is running in M-mode, it will set up its own stack on startup.
 Otherwise, the incoming `sp` from the caller will be used.